michelleklum/cs124-lab1/design/design.md

 Users understood that if they tapped an individual list, they would see more of the list (i.e., tasks contained in the list).
 That told us that we had a user-friendly structure with a Home Page containing multiple lists, and then Single List Pages that could be accessed by tapping lists on the Home Page.

-Users understood that swiping from right to left would reveal the pencil and trashcan icons.
+Users understood that swiping from right to left would reveal the pencil and trash can icons.
 They mentioned that other apps used that same swiping motion.
-They also understood that the pencil icon would allow them to edit an individual list, while the trashcan icon would delete the list.
+They also understood that the pencil icon would allow them to edit an individual list, while the trash can icon would delete the list.
 So, we decided to keep these features in our final version of the Home Page for Lab 1.

 <img src="user_test_home_page_new_version.png" alt="User Testing Home Page New Version" width="200px">